razdan/DeltaQuadrant/_posts/2016-02-24-Reimagining-Leisure-Travel.markdown

 <h1> Reimagining Leisure Travel </h1>

 OTAs (Online Travel Agencies) have transformed leisure travel over last decade and now account for almost 40% of all travel bookings.
 Two key innovations introduced by first generation OTAs included ‘competitive price discovery and comparison' and 'booking convenience'.
-Our ubiquitous connectivity into digitial social fabric and recent innovations such as sharing economy and  peer-to-peer interactions are  presenting new opportunities for market-entry and value creation and capture  for next generation of OTAs.
+Ubiquitous connectivity into digitial social fabric and recent innovations such as sharing economy and  peer-to-peer interactions are  presenting new opportunities for market-entry and value creation/capture  for next generation of OTAs.

 This note presents some ideas for next-gen OTAs for creating delightful experiences for leisure travelers over next decade.